 Fisker Automotive Inc.’s $103,000 plug-in Karma, with about 1,500 sales this year, follows the models from GM, Toyota City, Japan-based Toyota and Nissan.
-The figures don’t include Tesla Motor Inc. (TSLA)’s Model S, which the company began producing in late June.
+The figures don’t include Tesla Motor Inc. (TSLA:US)’s Model S, which the company began producing in late June.
 The company isn’t yet disclosing monthly sales figures, said Christina Ra, a Tesla spokeswoman.

 “We’re really pleased with the volumes we’re driving right now and want to grow them,” said Jim Cain, a GM spokesman.
 “We’ve now got marketing that’s focused on the fuel savings Volt offers and we’ve got an attractive lease that’s driving sales.”

 Buyers in markets such as California can now lease a Leaf SV hatchback for $199 a month for 36 months, a bargain based on the car’s $36,050 base price, Toprak said.